NSS-Data-Instructional-Stuff/data-engineering/labs/lab-1.3/README.md

 ```

 ### Part 2
 Next, set up Postman for authentication.
 Go to your collection and choose the authorization tab.
-Set **Auth Type** as **Bearer Token**, then paste the token that you recieved above in for token.
+Set **Auth Type** as **Bearer Token**, then paste the token that you received above in for token.

 Then you will need to create a GET to `/people`.
 If you have done this correctly you will see results similar to: